PrivateBin/privatebin.info-pelican/content/pages/home.md

   PrivateBin.
   Therefore do not access any PrivateBin instance if you think it has been compromised.
-As long as no user accesses this instance with a previously generated URL, the content can''t be decrypted.
+As long as no user accesses this instance with a previously generated URL, the content can't be decrypted.

 ## Options